jmagly/kinoo-tha/README.md

 * The source code for the solution, including any necessary dependencies.
 * A brief README file that explains how to run your solution, any assumptions made, and any known limitations.
 * The transformed data file in the chosen format.
-* Optional: Include unit tests to demonstrate the correctness of your solution.

 ### Evaluation Criteria

-* Correctness: Does the solution accurately transform the data as specified?
-* Code Quality: Is the code clean, well-organized, and adheres to best practices?
-* Performance: Does the solution efficiently handle the provided data?
-* Error Handling: Are potential errors managed appropriately?
-* Documentation: Is the README clear and informative?
+We're simply looking for some code that will convert from CSV to the chosen format.
+The end goal is to simply have a discussion with you on the choices you make.
+Discuss pros and cons on any of those choices and to have a good technical discussion about other possible solutions.

 ### Submission Instructions

-* Please create a branch in the provided repository in the format of `/interview/[first-last]`
-* When you're ready, please submit a pull request with your implemented solution.
-* Ensure that all code and deliverables are included and clearly organized.
-If you need to clarify anything, please do so in your pull request.
+Ensure that all code and deliverables are included and clearly organized.
+If you need to clarify anything, please do so in the README or through text.

-### Deadline

-The assignment is due by 7 days from the time you receive it.
-Please ensure that you manage your time effectively to meet this deadline.

 ### Note